m1gwings/summaries/swe-2/cheatsheet.md

 **OpenAPI specification defines** how to describe a REST API interface through an **OpenAPI definition**.
 An **OpenAPI definition** is a (JSON or YAML) file which describes what a service offers through its interface.
-Using OpenAPI specification has several benefits: it is a format standardized, public, and well-known; it is readable by humans (to understand and use the REST API), and machins (to automate tasks like testing or code generation).
+Using OpenAPI specification has several benefits: it is a format standardized, public, and well-known; it is readable by humans (to understand and use the REST API), and machines (to automate tasks like testing or code generation).
 **OpenAPI definition describes**: endpoints, resources, operations, parameters (including data types), authentication/authorization mechanism.
 Furthermore it offers some **supporting tool** like: an **API validator** which checks the conformance to the standard; a **documentation** generator which produces clear and human readable description; a **SDK** generation which creates automatically client libraries in a programming language of choice.